 Woody Nook is a comfortable three hour drive from the southern outskirts of Perth, the state capital of Western Australia.
 It is situated in the Margaret River wine-growing area, but is located about fifteen kilometers (10 miles) from the town centre (see maps below).

-Once you have visited us, there are several wonderful wineries further along Metricup Road which then runs into Caves Road where there are many more whether you turn right and head back towards Dunsborough or left and continue down towards Margaret River.
+Once you have visited us, there are several other wineries to visit further along Metricup Road which then runs into Caves Road where there are many more whether you turn right and head back towards Dunsborough or left and continue down towards Margaret River.
 No distances are great and the network of roads that criss-cross the area mean that if you miss a vineyard, you can easily backtrack probably without having to drive the same route twice.